userflux/browser-js/README.md

     - `userId` - (optional) A string representing the user ID of the user you're identifying with attributes
     - `enrichDeviceData` - (optional) A boolean indicating whether or not to enrich the event with device data.
 Defaults to the value of `autoEnrich` in the global options
     - `enrichLocationData` - (optional) A boolean indicating whether or not to enrich the event with location data.
 Defaults to the value of `autoEnrich` in the global options
     - `enrichPageProperties` - (optional) A boolean indicating whether or not to enrich the event with page properties.
-Defaults to `false`
+Defaults to `true`
     - `enrichReferrerProperties` - (optional) A boolean indicating whether or not to enrich the event with referrer properties.
-Defaults to `false`
+Defaults to `true`
     - `enrichUTMProperties` - (optional) A boolean indicating whether or not to enrich the event with UTM properties.
-Defaults to `false`
+Defaults to `true`
+    - `enrichPaidAdProperties` - (optional) A boolean indicating whether or not to enrich the event with paid advertisement properties (such as google and facebook ads).
+Defaults to `true`
     - `addToQueue` - (optional) A boolean indicating whether or not to add the event to the queue.
 Defaults to `false`.
 If `false`, the event will be sent immediately

 ## 4. Identifying users